Vivianzhou0519/MailsApp/README.md

 1. Send mail to a designated user as a specified sender.
 2. Read mail for a given recipient.
-3. Delete mail by message ID.

 Additionally, these features:

-- Added timestamps to each of the messages to indicate when the message was sent.
 - Added functionality to delete messages.
 - Added better error handling and user input validation for a smoother user experience.